FireBolt393/Distortion/README.md

 - Activate: In your control channel, issue the activation command:

 - `$activate <target-hostname>`

+- To Check whether a device is active, use the following command: `$distortion <target-hostname>`.
+If a response is received, the victim is active.

 ### Control: The snitch.py agent will activate, create a dedicated channel for the victim, and is now ready to receive slash commands.
 Use /help to see the full list of available commands.